zomars/lab/content/posts/2022/wait-for-single-page-navigation-and-re-hydration-playwright-react/wait-for-single-page-navigation-and-re-hydration-playwright-react.md

 executed in the _browser_ environment where it won't have access to any variables defined in nodejs _testing_ environment.

-There is a special way to pass variables into page functions but that would complicate our code even further without a merit.
+There is a special way to pass variables into page functions, but that would complicate our code even further without a merit.

 If you are curious about this subject I recommend reading this